 It was great to fly on a “biz jet” seated 2-2 rather than 3-3.
 Seated in 1A and 2A, we were offered alcoholic beverages, with the smarter one of us avoiding mixing our drinks and plumping for Speedbird lager.
 The other decided to mix beer with Nicholas Feuillate champagne, though fortunately, there were no repercussions on this occasion.
 To eat, we were offered a reasonably decent salad and dessert.

-By far, the best aspects of this flight were the views flying back to City: low over Kent, doing a right over the Shard, over Canary Wharf for another steep landing.
+By far, the best aspects of my British Airways Club Europe flight were the views flying back to City: low over Kent, doing a right over the Shard, over Canary Wharf for another steep landing.

 Disembarkation and clearing immigration was very swift; with e-gates in operation, we were through in less than 10 minutes.
 With still having to negotiate the DLR, tube and Chiltern Railways, the journey home was three times longer than the flight, reminding us why “Lucy” remains far from our first choice.
 Perhaps this will change once the Elizabeth Line is fully operational.